Ethical trading: hero image: citrus factory

 With growing challenges and increasingly long and complex supply chains, building strong supplier relations based on trust and transparency is key to achieving long-term and sustainable improvements to working conditions in the supply base.
 Read more about our human rights focus here.

-The Co-op food ethical trading monitoring programme aims to stamp out modern slavery and exploitative working practices across the world, with regular checks on our suppliers and producers.
+The Co-op food ethical trading monitoring programme aims to stamp out modern slavery and other exploitative working practices across the world, with regular checks on our suppliers and producers.

 Our events – working together